-Accredited 2- and 4-year academic institutions that have identified a Goldwater Campus Representative with the Foundation may nominate up to four students annually.
+Accredited 2- and 4-year U.S. academic institutions that have identified a Goldwater Campus Representative with the Foundation may nominate up to four students annually.
 A four-year school may nominate a 5th student if one or more of the nominated students is a transfer student.
 No direct student applications or nominations by campuses without a Goldwater Campus Representative will be considered.

 To be eligible for nomination for a Goldwater Scholarship, a student must:

-1. Be a full-time matriculated sophomore or junior pursuing a degree at an accredited 2- or 4-year institution of higher education during the 2019-2020 academic year,
+1. Be a full-time1 matriculated sophomore or junior pursuing a degree at an accredited 2- or 4-year institution of higher education during the 2020-2021 academic year,

-2. Intend to pursue a research career in a natural science, mathematics or engineering,*
+2. Intend to pursue a research career in a natural science, mathematics or engineering,2

 3. Have a college grade point average of at least a 3.00 on a 4.00 scale 3, and

 4. Be a U.S. citizen from the 50 states or the District of Columbia; a U.S. national for those students nominated by institutions in Puerto Rico, Guam, Virgin Islands, American Samoa, and Commonwealth of the Northern Mariana Islands; or a permanent resident.
-A permanent resident nominated for the scholarship must include a letter stating his/her intent to become a U.S. citizen.
-A photocopy of the nominee’s Permanent Resident Card, also known as the Alien Registration Card or Green Card, must also be submitted.
+A permanent resident must submit a photocopy of their Permanent Resident Card, also known as the Green Card.

 2The natural sciences, engineering, and mathematics fields and sub-fields used by the Goldwater Foundation to determine eligibility are those used by the National Science Foundation for its Graduate Research Fellowship Program.
 These include: Chemistry, Computer and Information Sciences and Engineering, Engineering, Geosciences, Life Sciences, Materials Research, Mathematical Sciences, Physics and Astronomy, and Psychology.
 To view a field’s sub-fields, click on the field in the table below.